petecarapetyan/webappwriter/docs/rocket-themes/all/wip/index.md

 But it's just a start.

 You'll notice that for most themes, that's all there is!
-Harumph on that.
+What the heck?

 From that point forward it's pretty quick to whip out a basic theme, at least to the level that `not-five38` theme is at, but even that hasn't beeen done for the last 15 themes.